NXLog Platform terminology

 Agent

-Agent refers to an NXLog Agent instance installed and configured on a computer to collect logs from various sources and forward them to one or more destinations, including NXLog Platform.
-In addition, NXLog Agent can filter, normalize, and enrich logs before sending them to their destination.
-A log collector agent is used for agent-based log collection.
+Agent refers to an NXLog Agent instance installed and configured on a computer to collect telemetry data from various sources and forward them to one or more destinations, including NXLog Platform.
+In addition, NXLog Agent can filter, normalize, and enrich data before sending it to its destination.
+An agent is used for agent-based log collection.

 Also known as

-log collection agent, log agent, host agent, log collector, log shipper, log data shipper, log collector agent, log forwarder
+log collection agent, log agent, log collector, log shipper, log data shipper, log collector agent, log forwarder, telemetry collector

 See also